Ali-Mikael/Pen-testing/h6-shells.md

 <img width="985" height="56" alt="2026-05-03-14:24:59" src="https://github.com/user-attachments/assets/766aed58-9b41-449a-9d8a-1435826956c3" />

-Okay so maybe the listener is broken?
-It's after all random code I found on github 😂
+Okay so maybe the `stager` is broken?
+After all it's random code I found on github 😂

-So I asked `chatGPT` what modifications to make and it basically told me to delete a few parts.
-I didn't delete it entirely but rather commented them out and added a few debugging statements of my own (along with the ones chatGPT suggested):
+So I asked chatGPT what modifications to make and it basically told me to delete a few parts.
+I refrained from deleting and rather commented them out and added a few debugging statements:
 ```C
 #define _GNU_SOURCE